reticula-network/reticula/README.md

 ### Requirements

-Reticular relies heavily on certain C++20 features, such as concepts and ranges.
+Reticula relies heavily on certain C++20 features, such as concepts and ranges.
-If you intend on using Reticula in your project, you need a compiler with decent support of both.
-This library is regularly tested on Linux (GCC 11.4.0), MacOS (XCode 14.3, AppleClang 14.0.3.14030022) and Windows (Visual Studio 17 2022, MSVC 19.37.32825.0), though anything more recent should probably work just as well.
+If you intend on using Reticula in your project, you need a compiler with decent support of C++20 features.

 ### Including reticula in your CMake project